 Farm accounting: 10 points to consider

-Whether you run a small farm with a few sheep or a herd of a thousand cows, farming is a different type of business to any other.
-So the way you manage your accounts will be different too.
+Farming is a different type of business to any other.
 Find out the top ten factors to consider for farm accounting.

 Accounting for the way you run your farm